MaxTalberg/The-Lighthouse-Problem/README.md

 ### Use of Generative Tools

-This project has utilised autogenerative tools in the development of documentation that is compatible with auto-documentation tools, as well as the development of plotting functions.
+This project has utilised autogenerative tools in the development of documentation that is compatible with auto-documentation tools and the development of plotting functions.